ds-horizon/logwise/docs/setup-guides/self-host/orchestrator-service-setup.md

 ---
-title: Log Central Orchestrator (Self-Host)
+title: Logwise Orchestrator (Self-Host)
 ---

-# Log Central Orchestrator — Self-Hosted Setup
+# Logwise Orchestrator — Self-Hosted Setup

-Follow these steps to run Log Central Orchestrator as a standalone self-hosted application using the JAR file.
+Follow these steps to run Logwise Orchestrator as a standalone self-hosted application using the JAR file.

 ## Prerequisites